-Oskar Liivak, Assistant Professor of Law, graduated from Rutgers College with highest honors in 1994, received a Ph.D.
+Oskar Liivak, Professor of Law, graduated from Rutgers College with highest honors in 1994, received a Ph.D.
 2000 in physics from Cornell University focusing on techniques for determining protein structure, and received a J.D. from the Yale Law School in 2005.
 From 2000 to 2001, he was a post-doctoral scientist working on physical realization of quantum computing in the Quantum Information Group at IBM's Almaden Research Center in San Jose, California.
 Prior to law school, he served as a patent agent in the Boston office of Fish and Richardson P.C.
 Most recently, Professor Liivak served as a law clerk to Judge Sharon Prost on the United States Court of Appeals for the Federal Circuit.
-He is teaching Patent Law and Trade Secrets in the fall and Copyright in the spring.